Josh Smith Player Props: Rangers vs. White Sox

-The Texas Rangers, including Josh Smith and his .409 slugging percentage in past 10 games, including one extra-base hit but no home run), battle starting pitcher Dylan Cease and the Chicago White Sox at Globe Life Field, Wednesday at 8:05 PM ET.
+Josh Smith -- with a slugging percentage of .450 in his past 10 games, including one extra-base hit -- will be in action for the Texas Rangers against the Chicago White Sox, with Touki Toussaint on the mound, on August 3 at 2:05 PM ET.

+He reached base in his only plate appearance in his previous game against the White Sox.

 Josh Smith Game Info & Props vs. the White Sox